-Fig. 13.
-Counting on Peds2: The estimated counts for the the "right-slow" (red), "left-slow" (green), "right-fast" (blue), and "left-fast" (yellow) components of the crowd are shown in the top-left, with the (uncertainty) and the [ground-truth].
-The count for the "scene" class is in white text.
+Fig. 14.
+Counting examples from Peds2: The red and green segments are the "right-slow" and "left-slow" components of the crowd, and the blue and yellow segments are the "right-fast" and "left-fast" ones.
+The estimated crowd count for each segment is shown in the top left, with the (uncertainty) and the (ground truth).
+The count for the "scene" class, which is the count of the whole scene, is shown in white text.